-B. SELECTION OF OFFICE REPRESENTATIVES AND ALTERNATES
+B. SELECTION OF OFFICE REPRESENTATIVES MEMBERS AND ALTERNATES

-A request for volunteers as representatives shall be conducted at the beginning of each calendar year.
-Representatives shall serve for a two-year term from their respective offices.
-Employees elected shall serve the first year as the alternate representative and the second year as the representative.
-In the event the office of representative or alternate representative is vacated during the elected term, a request for a volunteer to replace the alternate will be conducted in the office involved.
+A request for volunteers as representatives nominations of members shall be conducted at accepted from all staff in December the beginning of each calendar year, term beginning January 1st.
+Elections will be held each year to elect the alternate member for each county.
+Staff members Representatives shall serve for a two-year term from for their respective county's offices.
+Employees elected shall serve the first year as the alternate representative member and the second year as the representative voting member.
+There are no term limits and a member finishing their second year could be re-elected as the new alternate.
+Staff members may only vote for the member in their home office location.

+In the event the office of representative If there is a vacancy of the voting member or alternate representative member is vacated during the elected term, a request for a volunteer to replace the alternate will be conducted in the office involved.
 If the representative vacates, the current alternate representative shall move into that position.
-These names will be posted annually in the mail room of each office.
+These names will be posted annually in the mail room of each officethe current alternate member shall move into the voting member position for the remainder of their term.
+If there is a vacancy of an alternate member, a special election will take place to replace the member.
+The newly elected member will serve the remainder of the current year as alternate and then serve the following year as the voting member.